 Blink has a lot going for it.
 Firstly, it's cheap and secondly, it's totally wireless - and we're not talking Wi-Fi (which the system does have, obviously).

-No, the big deal here is that the cameras run on a couple of AA batteries - with a life of span of 2-years (we're told, we've only had ours running a couple of weeks).
+No, the big deal here is that the cameras run on a couple of AA batteries - with a life of span of 2-years (we're told, we haven't had ours running that long yet).

 Recording is 720p HD and the idea is that you hook up as many Blink cameras as you can to the hub.
 There are no subscription fees and there are instant alerts when motion is detected to a smartphone running the Blink app.